lamibakers/Ecommerce-purchases/README.md

-# Ecommerce-purchases
+# ecommerce-purchases
 Dataset on purchases done through amazon.
-The objective is to carryout exploratory analysis on the dataset to identify trends.
+The objective is to carry out an exploratory analysis of the dataset to identify trends and read meaningful insights from the dataset.